 10.2 Governance Committee

-The Governance Committee shall be chaired by the DAMX Counsel, and be composed of the counsel of each chapter.
+The Governance Committee shall be chaired by the DAMX Counsel, and be composed of the counsel or parliamentarian of each chapter, or such other representative as the chair of the chapter may appoint.
 The Committee shall conduct an annual comparison of DPCA governance documents with DAMX governance documents at the national and chapter levels to ensure that they are aligned and in compliance.
 The Committee shall facilitate the coordination of governance policies across all chapters.
 The Committee may include other DAMX members with expertise in this area, in consultation with the DAMX Chair.

 10.3 Membership Committee